As a writer and fundraising consultant “Words and Deeds” describes my daily life.

 I also work with churches through communications audits, preaching, and speaking at special events such as deacon and senior adult banquets.
 With a rich background of travel and experience in Baptist life, as a father, grandfather and writer interviewing hundreds of other people, I sail on a boatload of stories from which to draw.

 I’ve edited North Carolina Baptists’ Biblical Recorder, directed communications for a statewide system of children’s homes, ghost written books and am a fundraising consultant, writer, photographer and ordained minister.
-My wife Sue Ellen and I are members of Ardmore Baptist Church in Winston-Salem.

 I cherish the opportunity to hear your story.
 Perhaps the experiences of my extensive background will provide just the insights you need to crest whatever hills you face. – Norman Jameson